Tap the text to show or hide reading controls.

 At Yujin’s question, every member of [the Scraps] nodded.

-In gate terms, it was a dangerous place that fell at the very tail end of the 2nd-Rank tier.
+The Orc colony ranked, in gate terms, as a dangerous place at the very tail end of the 2nd-Rank tier.
+And the land north of Paju was borderlands.

 It amounts to clearing a 3rd-Rank gate.